Name it: cosmonaut, astronaut, or…?

-Here - the people I encounter in space are not simply called astronauts as I am used to on Earth.
-The situation is a bit confusing.
-If I meet someone who is American or primarily belongs to an English-speaking country, they are called an astronaut; if someone from Russia or a Russian-speaking country, they are referred to as a cosmonaut; and if someone from the Far East - a Chinese person, they are called a taikonaut.
-So, what is this confusion?
-What are the reasons for these different designations?
+Here, in space, people aren’t simply called “cosmonauts” the way I’m used to on Earth.
+It’s a bit complicated.
+If I come across someone American or from an English-speaking country, they’re called an astronaut; if they’re Russian or from a Russian-speaking country, they’re called a cosmonaut; and if they’re from the Far East, say, China, they’re called a taikonaut.
+So what is this confusion?
+Where do these different names come from?

 Musa Manarov, the first Azerbaijani cosmonaut